 - 101 ELEMENTARY GERMAN.
 F. A beginners' course stressing both written and spoken German and including an introduction to German culture.
 Staff. - 102 ELEMENTARY GERMAN.
 I and S. Continuation of 101.
-Staff. - 201 INTERMEDIATE GERMAN.
+Staff. - 201 Intermediate German.
 F and S, core.
 Selected readings, with a continued emphasis on the development of spoken and written German.
 Prerequisites: 101-102, or two units of high school German.
 Staff. - 202 Intermediate German.
 S, core.
 Continuation of 201.
 Prerequisite: 201.
-Staff. - 203 Intermediate German.
+Staff. - 203 INTERMEDIATE GERMAN.
 F, core.
 A one-semester course intended specifically for students who have successfully completed three years (six units) of high school German.
 Selected readings and continued language study.
-Staff. - 205-206 (Interim) -207 INTERMEDIATE GERMAN.
+Staff. - 205-206 (Interim) 207 INTERMEDIATE GERMAN.
 F, I, S. A three-semester course intended for students who have completed two years of high school German with less than a C average.
 Intensive language review, composition, and selected readings.
 Upon successful completion of this course the student will have met his college foreign language requirement.
 Prerequisite: two years of high school German.
 Staff. - 215 ADVANCED ORAL AND WRITTEN COMPOSITION.
-S. Exercises, compositions, and drills designed to develop in the student advanced competence in

-- speaking and writing idiomatic German.
+S. Exercises, compositions, and drills designed to develop in the student advanced competence in speaking and writing idiomatic German.
 Prerequisite: 202.
 Mr. Kreuzer. - 217 READINGS IN MAJOR GERMAN AUTHORS.
 F, core.
 Basic introduction to German literature.
-Selected readings in major German authors from 1750 to 1850.
+Selected readings in major German authors from 1750 to

+- 1850.
 Assigned readings and papers.
 Prerequisite: 202.
-Mr. Lamse. - 218 Readings IN Major German Authors.
+Mr. Kreuzer, Mr. Lamse. - 218 READINGS IN MAJOR GERMAN AUTHORS.
 S, core.
 Continuation of 217.
 Readings in major German authors from 1850 to the present.
 Prerequisite: 202.
-Mr. Lamse. - 250 GERMAN CIVILIZATION.
-S. A study of the German spirit as it finds expression particularly in social customs and institutions, religious and political life, and the fine arts.
-Lectures and discussions.
-Prerequisite: 202.
-Not offered 1972-73. - 301 CLASSICISM.
+Mr. Kreuzer, Mr. Lamse. - 301 CLASSICISM.
 F even years, core.
 The origins of the classical ideal during the seventeenth and early eighteenth centuries.
 Readings from Klopstock, Lessing, Goethe, and Schiller.
 Prerequisite: 202.
 Mr. Boersma. - 302 CLASSICISM.
 S. Continuation of 301.
 Prerequisite: 202.
 Mr. Boersma. - 303 ROMANTICISM.
-F even years, core.
+F- even years, core.
 The literary theory and philosophical-religious basis of the German romantic movement as reflected in representative works of both earlier and later Romanticists.
 Prerequisite: 202.
-Mr. Kreuzer. - 304 REALISM.
+Mr. Kreuzer. - 304 Realism.
 S even years, core.
 Readings in the literary prose of the latter half of the nineteenth century.
 A survey of the intellectual and cultural changes immediately preceding this era and an analysis of some literary works characteristic of the period.
 Prerequisite: 202.
-Mr. Hegewald.

-305 NINETEENTH CENTURY DRAMA.
+Mr. Hegewald. - 305 NINETEENTH CENTURY DRAMA.
 F odd years, core.
 A comprehensive study of the lives and works of leading German dramatists of the nineteenth century.
 Assigned readings and papers.
 Prerequisite: 202.
-Mr. Bratt.

-306 TWENTIETH CENTURY DRAMA.
+Mr. Bratt. - 306 TWENTIETH CENTURY DRAMA.
 S odd years, core.
 A study of the plays and dramatic theory of Georg Kaiser, Zuckmayer, Brecht, Frisch, and Dürrenmatt.
 Assigned readings and reports.
 Prerequisite: 202.
 Mr. Hegewald.